114th Fighter Wing: Tactical Air Command

-Global War on Terrorism
+Twenty-first century

 A new chapter was opened in the history of the Air National Guard with the terrorist attacks on America on 11 September 2001.
-In addition to the unit's ongoing tasking as part of the Air Expeditionary Force (AEF), unit members were also activated to support Operation Noble Eagle within the United States and Operation Enduring Freedom (OIF).
-OIF deployments during the 2000s included three to Balad AB, Iraq (October–December 2006; June–September 2008; January–April 2010.
+In addition to the unit's ongoing tasking as part of Air Expeditionary Force rotations, unit members were also activated to support Operation Noble Eagle within the United States and Operation Enduring Freedom.
+The unit also deployed to Iraq three times, to Balad AB, Iraq (October–December 2006; June–September 2008; January–April 2010.
 Unit members also deployed to the United Arab Emirates, Qatar, Oman, Kuwait, Saudi Arabia, Iraq, Jordan, Cyprus, Pakistan, Romania, Bosnia-Herzegovina, Turkey, Spain, France and Germany.

-On 25 October 2005 an F-16 of the unit was attempting to take fuel from a KC-10 Extender, when the boom operator's accidental oscillation caused damages to both aircraft, which were able to land safely.
+On 25 October 2005, an F-16 of the unit was attempting to take fuel from a McDonnell Douglas KC-10 Extender, when the boom operator's accidental oscillation caused damages to both aircraft, which were able to land safely.
 The jet suffered more than $930,000 of damage, an unusual accident for a squadron that has enjoyed a tremendous safety record.
-In 2007, the squadron received the National Guard Bureau’s Winston P. Wilson Trophy, an annual award for the most outstanding Air National Guard unit.
+In 2007, the squadron received the National Guard Bureau's Winston P. Wilson Trophy, an annual award for the most outstanding Air National Guard unit.
 The squadron won the trophy again in 2010.

-The 2005 Base Realignment and Closure committee recommended that the 175th Fighter Squadron retire its older block 30 F-16s and upgrade to the block 40.
+The 2005 Base Realignment and Closure Commission recommended that the 175th Fighter Squadron retire its older block 30 F-16s and upgrade to the block 40.
 The first F-16C block 30 to depart was 'Cujo' aircraft (#85-1434), which occurred on 7 May 2010 with destination AMARG.
-Over the next five months they received block 40 vipers from all three squadrons at Hill AFB, Utah which were largely as a result of the closure of the 34th Fighter Squadron.
+Over the next five months, they received block 40 Vipers from all three squadrons at Hill AFB, Utah which were largely as a result of the closure of the 34th Fighter Squadron.

+In 2020 the wing trained in Canada during Exercise Maple Flag.
+In June 2023, the 114th FW deployed to Northern Germany, and participated in exercise Air Defender 23.